danog/MadelineProto/README.md

 PHP implementation of MTProto, based on [telepy](https://github.com/griganton/telepy_old).

 This project can run on PHP 7 and HHVM, only 64 bit systems are supported ATM.
+You must also install the mbstring, curl extensions.

 Also note that MadelineProto will perform better if python and a big math extension like gmp or bcmath are installed.